Shyamjitripathi/AWS-Certified-Cloud-Practitioner-Cert-Guide/Short-Notes/Ch-09-Compute-Services/Compute-Services.md

 to focus on analyzing results and solving problems.
 AWS Batch plans, schedules, and runs your batch computing workloads across the full range of AWS compute services and features, such as Amazon EC2 and Spot Instances.

-AWS Elastic Beanstalk
-AWS Elastic Beanstalk is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and Internet Information Services (IIS).
+- AWS Elastic Beanstalk : is an easy-to-use service for deploying and scaling web applications and services developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker on familiar servers such as Apache, Nginx, Passenger, and Internet Information Services (IIS).
 You can simply upload your code, and AWS Elastic Beanstalk automatically handles the deployment, from capacity provisioning, load balancing, and auto scaling to application health monitoring.
 At the same time, you retain full control over the AWS resources powering your application and can access the underlying resources at any time.

-AWS Fargate
-AWS Fargate is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters.
+- AWS Fargate : is a compute engine for Amazon ECS that allows you to run containers without having to manage servers or clusters.
 With AWS Fargate, you no longer have to provision, conﬁgure, and scale clusters of VMs to run containers.
 This removes the need to choose server types, decide when to scale your clusters, or optimize cluster packing.
 Fargate removes the need for you to interact with or think about servers or clusters.
 Fargate lets you focus on designing and building your applications instead of managing the infrastructure that runs them.

-Amazon ECS has two modes: Fargate launch type and EC2 launch type.
+- Amazon ECS has two modes: Fargate launch type and EC2 launch type.
 With Fargate launch type, all you have to do is package your application in containers, specify the CPU and memory requirements, deﬁne networking and IAM policies, and launch the application.
 EC2 launch type allows you to have server-level, more granular control over the infrastructure that runs your container applications.
 With EC2 launch type, you can use Amazon ECS to manage a cluster of servers and schedule placement of containers on the servers.
-Amazon ECS keeps track of all the CPU, memory and other resources in your cluster, and also ﬁnds the best server for a container to run on based on your speciﬁed resource requirements.
-You are responsible for provisioning, patching, and scaling clusters of servers.
+Amazon ECS keeps track of all the CPU, memory and other resources in your cluster, and also ﬁnds the best server for a container to run on based on your speciﬁed resource requirements.You are responsible for provisioning, patching, and scaling clusters of servers.
 You can decide which type of server to use, which applications and how many containers to run in a cluster to optimize utilization, and when you should add or remove servers from a cluster.
 EC2 launch type gives you more control of your server clusters and provides a broader range of customization options, which might be required to